szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Mercykiller Ring more useful for pure thieves and rangers (1316) (BG2EE EET)

-Adds a +1 bonus to damage and THAC0, and +5% critical hit chance, along with the other bonuses, but only for single-classed Thieves (for balance and to encourage commitment).
-The ring can also be equipped by Rangers.
+Single-classed thieves get a +1 bonus to damage and THAC0, and +5% critical hit chance.
+The ring can also be equipped by Rangers and Monks.
+Stalkers get the critical hit chance extra benefit, and monks only get the default.

 ### Make the basic arcane robes more remarkable (1317) (IWDEE BGEE BG2EE EET)